commercetools/nodejs/docs/cli/price-exporter.md

   --authUrl           The host URL of the OAuth API service.
                                              [default: "https://auth.sphere.io"]
   --projectKey, -p    API project key.                                [required] --accessToken       CTP client access token.
-  --delimiter, -d     Used CSV delimiter for template and output. [default: ","] --where, -w         Where predicate for products from which to fetch prices.
+Required scopes: ['view_products', 'view_customers'] --delimiter, -d     Used CSV delimiter for template and output. [default: ","] --where, -w         Where predicate for products from which to fetch prices.
   --exportFormat, -f  Format for export.